chipster/chipster-openshift/k3s/build-image.md

 nano ../kustomize/builds/chipster-tools/chipster-tools.yaml
 ```

-Now that Docker has local copies of the source images, you can build only the image that you changed and other images that are using it as their source.
+Now you can build the image that you changed and other images that are using it as their source.
 By looking at the `source` sections of the buildconfigs, you can see that this `chipster-tools` image is a source of two other images: `toolbox` and `web-server`.
-We have to build those too.
+We should build those too.

 ```bash
 bash scripts/build-image.bash chipster-tools